Kurento/kurento/kurento-repository/README.md

 kurento-repository
 ==================

+> :warning: **Warning**
+>
+> This module is not actively maintained.
+>
+> All content here is available for legacy reasons, but no support is provided at all, and you'll be on your own if you decide to use it.

 Kurento Repository project allows clients to manage media repositories based on filesystem or [MongoDB][mongo].

 This project is organized into several modules:

   * `kurento-repository-internal`: core Java library of repository.
     Plain Java mostly, but with [Spring][Spring] dependencies.
   * `kurento-repository-server`: Wrapper for the library, offering a simpler Java API and a Http REST API.
 Contains a [Spring Boot][SpringBoot] application, very easy to setup and run.

 Instructions on running the server and the required dependencies are found in its own [README][server-readme].

 There is a Kurento Java [tutorial application][helloworld-repository] that connects to a running instance of the **repository server** to record and play media over HTTP using the capabilities of the Kurento Media Server.

 What is Kurento